rafalp/Misago/dev-docs/plugins/hooks/filter-private-threads-queryset-hook.md

 #### Return value

-A `queryset` filtered to show only private threads that the user has access to.
+A `QuerySet` filtered to show only private threads that the user has access to.

 ## Action